cfsavant/EffectiveJava/src/main/java/effectivejava/chapter6/item34/Readme_Item34.md

 PREREQUISITES

-     https://www.baeldung.com/java-equals-hashcode-contracts
+    * Only for more advanced implementations
+     Know how to abide by java equals hashcode contracts https://www.baeldung.com/java-equals-hashcode-contracts

         You must override hashCode() in every class that overrides equals().
           Failure to do so will result in a violation of the general contract for Object.hashCode(), which will prevent your class from functioning properly in conjunction with all hash-based collections:
                HashMap, HashSet, and Hashtable.